 The plaintiff petitioned the U.S. Supreme Court for a writ of certiorari, which the Court granted to answer the limited question “[w]hether an individual may sue a State or a state official in his official capacity for damages for violations of [RLUIPA].”

 In August 2010, Americans United and several other religious and civil-liberties organizations filed an amicus brief.
-The brief argues that prisons can easily moot claims for injunctive relief, so damages are often the only effective means of deterring unjustified burdens on religious exercise.
-It further argues that the Fifth Circuit erred in deeming the term "appropriate relief" to be ambiguous.
+The brief argued that damages are often the only effective means of deterring prison officials from imposing unjustified burdens on religious exercise in prisons, since prisons can easily “moot” claims for injunctive relief by transferring the prisoner to another location, only burdening the specific prisoner’s religious exercise once, or granting the prisoner an accommodation.
+It further argued that the Fifth Circuit erred in deeming the term “appropriate relief” in RLUIPA to be ambiguous.
 That term, when used in other federal statutes, has long been interpreted by the Court to include monetary damages.
-Under the Court's longstanding rule of statutory interpretation, the term should retain its meaning across statutes.
-Oral argument was held on November 2, 2010.
+Under the Court’s longstanding rule of statutory interpretation, we argued, the term should retain its meaning across statutes.